-Costs associated with defense of the lawsuit filed by Mr. Klein have to date been paid in part, subject to a reservation of rights by CCIC, which was the carrier for our Directors, Officers and Corporate Liability Insurance Coverage that was in place at the time Mr. Klein's employment with us was terminated.
-We have been and will continue to pay the remaining portion of the costs of defending the claims raised by Mr. Klein.
-On February 21, 2012, CCIC filed a complaint for a declaratory judgment against us, our chief executive officer and Mr. Klein in the WDWA, seeking a declaration that CCIC owes no duty to indemnify or defend us or our chief executive officer against the allegations raised by Mr. Klein.
-On May 10, 2012, we filed counterclaims against CCIC alleging that CCIC breached its duty to defend under the insurance policy, acted unreasonably and in bad faith, and unreasonably denied a claim for coverage in violation of Washington law.
-We expect that CCIC will continue to pay a portion of the defense costs related to the qui tam claims in this lawsuit while these matters are pending.
-We intend to defend the declaratory judgment action and to pursue our counterclaims, vigorously.
-While we can provide no assurances regarding the outcome of the litigation with CCIC, we believe that CCIC is required under the insurance policy to pay our defense costs related to the lawsuit filed by Mr. Klein.
+Carolina Casualty Insurance Company, or CCIC, was the carrier for our directors, officers and corporate liability insurance coverage at the time Mr. Klein's employment with us was terminated.
+On February 21, 2012, CCIC filed a complaint for a declaratory judgment against Omeros, Dr. Demopulos and Mr. Klein in the U.S. District Court for the Western District of Washington, seeking a declaration that CCIC owes no duty to indemnify or defend Omeros or Dr. Demopulos against the allegations raised by Mr. Klein.
+On May 10, 2012, Omeros and Dr. Demopulos filed counterclaims against CCIC alleging that CCIC breached its duty to defend under the insurance policy, acted unreasonably and in bad faith, and unreasonably denied a claim for coverage in violation of Washington law.